-Typically beef is used in shabu-shabu as the centerpiece, but recently people have been using pork and chicken, as well as amberjack, blowfish, octopus, sea bream, snow crab and other seafood.
+Typically beef is used in shabu-shabu as the centerpiece, but you will also see restaurants with pork and chicken, as well as amberjack, blowfish, octopus, sea bream, snow crab and other seafood.

-Along with these main ingredients, onions, Chinese cabbage, Japanese radish, carrot, edible chrysanthemum, shiitake or enoki mushrooms, tōfu and other ingredients are all simmered together with the main ingredients.
+Fresh vegetables including onions, Chinese cabbage, Japanese radish, carrot, edible chrysanthemum, shiitake and enoki mushrooms, tofu, and other ingredients are all simmered together with the main ingredients.

-If the meat used in shabu-shabu is beef, then it is called "gyū-shabu," and if the meat is pork, it is called "buta-shabu."
-In most situations, the naming convention is "main ingredient" plus "shabu."
+If the meat used in shabu-shabu is beef, then it is called gyu-shabu, and if the meat is pork, it is called buta-shabu.

-At a shabu-shabu restaurant, a plate of the main ingredient, a hotpot filled with soup extracted from konbu seaweed, and other ingredients are brought to your table.
+At a shabu-shabu restaurant, a plate of the main ingredient, a hotpot filled with broth from konbu seaweed, and other ingredients are brought to your table.
 Turn on the burner under the hotpot, and wait for the soup to come to a boil.
-While you wait, it is a good idea to put your preferred yakumi(※1) and sauce in a saucer.
+While you wait, it is a good idea to put your preferred yakumi(*1) and sauce in a saucer.

 Once the soup is boiling, put in the ingredients that do not easily heat all the way through (like onions, daikon radish slices, and tofu).
 Once it comes to a boil for the second time, take a slice of meat with your chopsticks and swish it around in the soup to heat it, as though you are taking it for a swim.
 This movement is called "shabu-shabu," and is the reason for the name of the dish.

-Beef or seafood can be eaten half-cooked once their color starts to change, but the trick is that pork will reliably cook all the way through in the soup.
-While the meat is still hot, dip it in the sauce and yakumi and enjoy.
+Beef or seafood can be eaten half-cooked once their color starts to change.
+However, wait for pork to cook all the way through in the soup.
+While the meat is still hot, dip it in the sauce and yakumi, and enjoy.